 If you have a loved one missing, contact your local law enforcement agency immediately.
 Only a law enforcement agency may request an Endangered Missing Person Advisory.
 Law enforcement will investigate by asking questions of the person reporting the missing person.
 The law enforcement officer must conclude that the missing person is endangered, they are driving a car, or the disappearance poses a credible threat to the person’s welfare and safety.
 The officer must determine whether an advisory through multiple broadcasts would help in returning the missing person.
 The officer will write a report and notify the Illinois State Police if they determine a multi county advisory will assist in the case.
 The Illinois State Police will then broadcast the alert to its broadcast partners for distribution.

-Signs are active for 6 hours unless the missing person is rescued before that time, after 6 hours the message usefulness will be reviewed.
+Signs are active for 72 hours unless the missing person is rescued before that time, or law enforcement requests the message remain.

 If the missing person returns home, it is very important for their caregiver to notify their local law enforcement agency.
 The law enforcement agency then notifies the Illinois State Police to cancel the Endangered Missing Person Advisory.

 The thousands of tips and information law enforcement has received over the years has most definitely helped in returning our most vulnerable missing person home safely.

 The Endangered Missing Person Advisory is issued as the result of cooperation among the reporting local law enforcement agency, the Illinois State Police, the Illinois Department of Transportation, and the Illinois Lottery.

 The Alzheimer’s Association had highly trained and knowledgeable Helpline staff who provide reliable information and support to all those who need assistance.
 With translation services available in over 200 languages, the 24/7 Helpline is offered wherever and whenever help is needed.
 Call toll-free anytime day or night at 1.800.272.3900 or go to www.alz.org for more information.